 This introduction to safe handling of medicines is for non-medical personnel who administer medicines to service users.
 This can be in the context of care homes, private homes or other settings.
 Where there is a responsibility on the part of care workers to administer medicines to service users, there must be a documented policy on medicines.
 This policy must comply with all relevant legislation and observe best practices.
-The Department of Health, in conjunction with the University of Leeds, have produced this useful guide for the administration of medicines in care home.
+The Department of Health, in conjunction with the University of Leeds, have produced this useful guide for the administration and safe handling of medicines in care homes.
 What is included in the policy document will depend on the individual responsibilities of the specific social care providers.
 Areas that are commonly covered are:

 - Giving support to those who take medicine in co-operation with health professionals